Skip to Content

 I also wear clothing with zippered pockets.
 I store my valuables in a pocket that zips closed.
 Sometimes, I carry my money belt.

 The only danger I have encountered during my time in Uganda was a minor boda accident.
 A driver tapped the front of the boda that I was riding.
 Luckily, it was a slow collision.
 My least favorite part of Uganda is the transportation system.
 Bodas are dangerous and taxis are slow and uncomfortable.
+I believe the most dangerous part of traveling here is the transportation.

 Final Thoughts